Cool things in '23

 - I always leave a couple of

-.
+s tags in each document.
+It is nice it highlights it and can search it easily across documents.
+Although it really annoys me that an open parenthesis followed by hashtag doesn't create a tag.
 Hopefully, despite being brought up years ago, it will be improved in the future - Viewing PDFs in the editor is incredibly useful.
 Although I wish it could natively render in dark mode (figures in white, background in black).
 I have tried with custom CSS with

 filter: invert(1);